Here are some published papers and works in progress. You can access both by clicking the links following their abstracts.

 Click here for most recent draft.

-According to a thesis often called ‘transparency,’ the deliberative question whether I should believe that p must give way to the factual question whether p, since “the only way to answer the question whether to believe that p is to answer the question whether p” (Shah and Velleman 2005: 499).
+According to a thesis often called ‘transparency,’ you can answer the deliberative question whether you should believe that p iff you can answer the factual question whether p.
 Transparency is widely accepted by philosophers.
-Indeed, it’s standardly taken as a datum, and it’s so widely accepted that it is hard to find a philosopher who rejects it.
-But as I show in this note, transparency is false, since it cannot accommodate suspension of judgment.
+Indeed, it’s standardly taken as a datum, and it’s so widely accepted that it is hard to find philosophers who reject it.
+But this widespread acceptance of transparency is a mistake, since, on all of the many ways we might understand transparency, it’s doubtful that transparency is true.

 Click here for most recent draft.